 The Pandavas migrated as far north as Badrikashram in the Himalayas for some years, then back to neighboring regions.
 Toward the end of their exile, the fighting between the Pandavas and Kauravas heated up again.
 Duryodhana and his men occasionally visited the Pandavas in the forest to pick fights.
 Another mortal enemy, Jayadrath, kidnapped Droupadi, but the Pandavas rescued her.
 After satisfying the conditions of the dice game by living in exile, the Pandavas returned to Hastinapura to reclaim their kingdom, but Duryodhana refused to give them even a pinpoint of land.
 The situation between the Kauravas and Pandavas grew extremely tense.
 Krishna tried to make peace between the parties, but a war was destined to take place on the battlefield of Kurukshetra.
 Krishna became Arjuna's chariot driver and spoke the Bhagavad-gita to Arjuna when the armies drew up to begin fighting.
 After eighteen days, the war was over.

 All the great heroes of the Kaurava dynasty, along with millions of soldiers, lay dead on the battlefield.
 Only the Pandavas and a small handful of others remained.
 Asvatthama, one of the remaining warriors, killed Draupadi's children in their sleep, hoping to end the royal lineage.
 Even though Prince Duryodhana wanted to find some last revenge, he was appalled by this atrocity and died of grief.
 The Pandavas arrested Asvatthama and brought him before Droupadi, but out of compassion she pleaded for his life.
 The shameless Asvatthama made one more attempt to kill the remaining heir, an unborn grandson in the womb of Uttara, Arjuna's wife.
 He hurled a brahmastra (nuclear) weapon at Uttara, and when she saw the missile coming toward her, she ran to Krishna for protection.
-Krishna, who was preparing to leave for His own kingdom, defeated the missile with his Sudarshan-chakra.
+Krishna, who was preparing to leave for his own kingdom, defeated the missile with his Sudarshan-chakra weapon.
 The child Pariksit grew up to inherit the kingdom.